Ruth Roche (comics): Life and career

-Roche started as a writer at the Eisner-Iger studio, a packager for Fiction House, in 1940.
+Roche started as a writer at the Eisner-Iger Studio, a packager for Fiction House, in 1940.
 She wrote such features as "Phantom Lady", "Senorita Rio", "Sheena, Queen of the Jungle", "Kaanga", and "Camilla".
-She also wrote the female-led adventure newspaper strip "Flamingo", drawn by Matt Baker and syndicated by Iger's Universal Phoenix Features Syndicate.
-In 1944, she created the Kismet, Man of Fate, the first Muslim superhero, published in the comic book Bomber Comics from Elliot Publishing Company.
-She soon became Iger's associate editor; later they became business partners, and the studio became the Roche-Iger studio.
-She stayed with the Roche-Iger studio until it ceased operations in 1961.
+She also wrote the female-led adventure newspaper strip Flamingo, drawn by Matt Baker and syndicated by Iger's Universal Phoenix Features Syndicate.
+In 1944, she created Kismet, Man of Fate, the first Muslim superhero, published in the comic book Bomber Comics from Elliot Publishing Company.

+She soon became Iger's associate editor; in 1945 they became business partners, and the studio became the Roche-Iger Studio.
+She stayed with the studio until it ceased operations in 1961.

 She later married a man named Schaffer (or possibly "Schaefer").
 She died in 1983.

 Legacy

 Trina Robbins and Catherine Yronwode dedicated their 1985 book, Women in the Comics, to Roche.